Character References in Tasmania

 How to structure a character reference

-The character reference should be set out like a letter and must include the following structural qualities;
+The character reference should be set out like a letter and must include the following:

-- The reference should be printed on letterhead (handwritten references will only be accepted if clear and legible)
+- The reference should be printed on letterhead if provided on behalf of an organisation and typed if possible.
+Handwritten references will only be accepted if clear and legible

 How to write a character reference

-It is important to remember that the character reference should be written in a formal tone but also needs to be written in the voice of the person writing the reference.
-The following guidelines should be followed by the writer;
+It is important to remember that the character reference should be written in a formal tone but also needs to be written in the voice of the referee.

-- The referee should provide a summary of themselves and include details as to their standing in the community and relationship to the offender.
+- The referee should introduce themselves, including details as to their standing in the community and relationship to the offender.

-- An acknowledgement that the referee understands the nature of the charges that have been laid against the offender.
+- The reference should include an acknowledgement that the referee understands the nature of the charges that have been laid against the offender.

-- Precise details (including personal experiences) that portray the offender as being of a good character.
+- The reference should include precise details (including personal experiences) that show the offender’s good character.

 In addition to the general content guidelines set out above, it is important to tailor the character reference to discuss the specific issues highlighted by the offence committed.

-A character reference for a drink driving offence will need to include details of the offender’s rehabilitation and/or any steps the offender has taken to curb alcohol consumption.
-When writing a reference for an assault offence, the referee will need to include details that demonstrate to the court that the offender is not usually violent or steps the offender has taken to combat a violent manner.
+A character reference for a drink driving offence will need to include details of steps the offender’s has taken towards addressing their alcohol consumption.
+When writing a reference for an assault offence, the referee will need to include details that demonstrate to the court that the offender is not usually violent or steps they have taken to address their anger issues.